stm32-rs/stm32l0xx-hal/README.md

 for example the `STM32L062K8Tx` uses the GPIO peripheral version named `io-STM32L051`.

-## Flash memory
+## Memory Layout: Flash (`flash-*`) and RAM (`ram-*`)

-Flash and RAM sizes are configured for each mcu in the feature list.
+Flash and RAM sizes are automatically configured by using the appropriate `mcu-*` Cargo feature, as described further up.

-If you have an mcu that is not in the list or they are not correct, you can override the `memory.x` of `stm32l0xx-hal` by providing your own.
+If you have an MCU that does not yet have a corresponding `mcu-*` feature, or if the default configuration is incorrect, you can override the `memory.x` of `stm32l0xx-hal` by providing your own:

 In your crate root, add a file called `memory.x` with the correct configuration.
 For example:

 ```
 MEMORY